CodeReclaimers/neat-python/docs/module_summaries.rst

   .. py:class:: ReporterSet

-    Keeps track of the set of reporters and gives functions to dispatch them at appropriate points.
+    Keeps track of the set of reporters and gives methods to dispatch them at appropriate points.

   .. py:class:: BaseReporter